Clayhurst

-Clayhurst is a rural community in British Columbia, located just north of the Peace River and just inside the British Columbia-Alberta boundary.
+Clayhurst is a rural community in British Columbia, Canada, located just north of the Peace River and just inside the British Columbia-Alberta boundary.

 History

 When the local pioneers of the area met up to submit a name of the area to the BC Government, they decided on Clayhurst or Charyuchville.
 The BC Government chose Clayhurst, the "Clay" comes from the Clay family, and the "Hurst" comes from the Ukrainians who settled in the area.

 Road Access and Surrounding Communities

 It has access to the North Peace region via Clayhurst Road and Cecil Lake Road, access to Albert via Cecil Lake Road and Alberta Highway 64, and access to the south of the province via Rolla Road and Highway 97 It is approximately 22 km from Goodlow, 5 km from Cherry Point, 53 km from Cecil Lake, 78 km from Fort St. John, 43 km from Rolla, 65 km from Dawson Creek and 185 km from Grande Prairie.